 The Australian Federal Police is investigating the incident to attempt to identify who is responsible for the DDoS attacks.

 A preview of the 2016 Census results has been published on the ABS website giving insight into what makes the ‘typical’ Australian at the national and state/territory level, showing what has changed over time.

 |27 June 2017|

 The first comprehensive Census dataset released including national, State/Territory and capital city data for selected key person, family and dwelling characteristics including age, sex, religion, language and income.
-Community level Census data will also be available.
-Census data quality statements and the Independent Assurance Panel report will also be released at this time.
+Community level Census data is available.
+Census data quality statements and the Independent Assurance Panel report were also released at this time.